Posted on March 29, 2021

 Both of my children also attended classes at Towson University where they were assigned mentors who knew and cared for them.
 My son David even held a job at the University Recycling Center the four years he was in school and continued on the job for an additional four years.

 Our family became aware of Penn-Mar through summer Day Camps, and both of our children have been living in Penn-Mar community homes since they were in their mid-twenties.

 At first it was a great opportunity for them to make friends and attend Day Programs.
 But Penn-Mar is an ever-changing entity that continually expands its services, initially offering paid work opportunities in a workshop setting and now out in the community.

-Prior to the pandemic, my son secured a job through Penn-Mar working at Schmuck Lumber Company in Hanover, Pa., unloading and stocking products, and interacting with his co-workers by participating in heart disease fundraising walks, parties and cook-outs.
+Prior to the pandemic,, my son secured a job from Penn-Mar working at Schmuck Lumber Company in Hanover, Pa., unloading and stocking products, and interacting with his co-workers by participating in heart disease fundraising walks, parties and cook-outs.
 He can’t wait to return there.

 Kara shares her community home with one of her old school chums and lives on the same street as her brother.
 She hasn’t had as many freedoms as David due to her disability but their Direct Support Professionals (DSPs) see to it that the siblings spend time together at parties and other special events.

 Now that I am retired, I am committed to doing more for Penn-Mar and the people they support.
 I have attended several Zoom sessions to better understand and promote Penn-Mar’s Legacy Society to encourage people to include a gift to advance Penn-Mar’s mission in their will, trust, or retirement account.

 I also participated in the recent Developmental Disabilities Awareness Day, advocating legislators to ensure that our DSPs receive the respect and compensation they so rightfully deserve for a career that is essential to the wellbeing of our children.